Citadel-Station-13/CitadelLore/wiki/Nanotrasen.md

 report success to their superiors.
 The following are administrative departments found there.

-#### Social Resources
+#### Social Services

 Formerly known as Human Resources: These guys who decide if you get a paycheck, and they also read most of the faxes directed to CentCom.
-After each shift, most administrative staff of the check in and out with the Social Resources department.
-Social Resources coordinates heavily with Accounting and Internal Affairs in order to ensure their people are generating a profit and aren't causing a loss.
-Social Resources has two primary agents: Investigators, and Auditors.
+After each shift, most administrative staff of the check in and out with the Social Services department.
+Social Services coordinates heavily with Accounting and Internal Affairs in order to ensure their people are generating a profit and aren't causing a loss.
+Social Services has two primary agents: Investigators, and Auditors.

 **Investigators** are bad news to have show up, usually called in by Internal Affairs when a grievous error is made by ranking staff.
 They ensure productivity isn't impaired by rampant stupidity.
-A legal Human Resources Investigator must have a *permit of operations* signed by the Social Resources Department, and valid for the ship/station/base they are investigating, and a valid and up to date identification card from their administrative station/base.
+A legal Human Resources Investigator must have a *permit of operations* signed by the Social Services Department, and valid for the ship/station/base they are investigating, and a valid and up to date identification card from their administrative station/base.
 They have the authority to strip any crew of rank for the duration of a shift, and hold it suspended until audit.

 **Auditors** carry the dread their name implies.
-When a complaint is filed against a crew member, auditors are the individuals who carry out the interrogations(audits) of the employee in person if IA cannot, submitting their personal suggestion to the Social Resources Department regarding an employee's continued paycheck gathering after reviewing the math from Accounting and a fully compiled case from Internal Affairs.
+When a complaint is filed against a crew member, auditors are the individuals who carry out the interrogations(audits) of the employee in person if IA cannot, submitting their personal suggestion to the Social Services Department regarding an employee's continued paycheck gathering after reviewing the math from Accounting and a fully compiled case from Internal Affairs.
 These individuals also conduct annual audits for general purposes as well.
-They are effectively secretaries for the Social Resources Department, but highly respected ones.
+They are effectively secretaries for the Social Services Department, but highly respected ones.

 #### Internal Affairs